Canon 1D Mark IV vs 5DS

 The Canon 5DS has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-The 1D Mark IV writes its imaging data to Compact Flash cards, while the 5DS uses Compact Flash or SDXC cards.
+The 1D Mark IV writes its imaging data to Compact Flash or SDHC cards, while the 5DS uses Compact Flash or SDXC cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The 5DS supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 1D Mark IV cannot take advantage of Ultra High Speed SD cards.

 Connectivity comparison: Canon 1D Mark IV vs 5DS